ker2x/SimRacingPhysics/docs/Math.md

 - $\Delta t$ (10s) and $\Delta d$ (100m).
 - What left is to rewrite it a little bit:
   - speed $\to m/s \to \frac{m}{s}$ (same thing but in fractional notation instead of slash notation)
-  - $100m$ per $10s$ right ?
+  - $100m$ / $10s$ right ?
+"100m per 10s" ?
 That's not how we expressed speed.
-We express it in " meter per (1) second"
+We express it in "meter per (1) second"

 **There it is !
 Finally !**